 - Newly married or about to be?
 Go ahead and get on the same page about money.
 Good communication now will pay off in spades later.

 - Avoid debt.
-That means no credit cards, car payments or shopping sprees you can’t afford.
+That means no credit cards, car payments or financed furniture.

 - Buy good medical insurance.
 A single hospital stay can bankrupt you in a heartbeat.